While credit cards are a convenience to own, you must steer clear of the potential debt trap they may lead you to.

 Build Credit History

 Good credit history is to a bank what a good resume is to a company.
-Good credit history is built as a result of timely payments of your credit card bills, keeping your credit card balance low, among many other factors1.
+Good credit history is built as a result of timely credit card bill payments, keeping your credit card balance low, among many other factors1.
 In simple words, this communicates a sense of trust to the banks.
 This positive information allows you to qualify for car loans, house loans, and business loans with low interests on repayment.

 A credit card allows you to borrow money from the card issuer and repay that amount later with interest.
 Although, there is an interest-free period, this period varies from bank-to-bank.
 For example, HDFC credit cards have an interest-free period ranging from 20-50 days2.
 Thus, if you are someone who can repay the amount borrowed within this period, then you can benefit from a credit advance and enjoy a stress-free financial life.